The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Think may break in very interesting ways when using fqdn in your pupper recipes, but it won’t be set.
 See https://bugs.launchpad.net/bugs/534773 as an example;–)

-#3 Updated by micah - about 4 years ago
+#3 Updated by micah - over 4 years ago

 If facter cannot figure out the fqdn, wouldn’t it be better to have it set as ‘nil’, rather than set it to something other than what it is?
 In otherwords, don’t we want facter representing the real state of the system, not making things up?
 If there is no fqdn for the host configured, it probably should be represented as no fqdn configured for the system.